Useful links:The Linux Foundation

 ENVIRONMENTThe tapestat command takes into account the following environment variables:

-When this variable is set, display statistics in color on the terminal.
-Possible values for this variable are never, always or auto (the latter is the default).
+By default statistics are displayed in color when the output is connected to a terminal.
+Use this variable to change the settings.
+Possible values for this variable are never, always or auto (the latter is equivalent to the default settings).

 Please note that the color (being red, yellow, or some other color) used to display a value is not indicative of any kind of issue simply because of the color.
 It only indicates different ranges of values.